Getting Your Message Across and Getting Noticed - Communication Skills for Academic Researchers

 This workshop will look at the best techniques for the written and oral communication of your research stories and offer a recommended road map to help you become visible to both the community and the media.
 It will look at getting your message across both on paper and in the digital world and the steps you need to take become an effective communicator of your work - what the media describe as “good talent.”

 For over eleven years now Simon Clews has been the Director of the Melbourne Engagement Lab at Melbourne University (formerly known as the Writing Centre for Scholars and Researchers).
 This unique centre supports postgraduate students, early career researchers and academic staff as they develop their research into writing for mainstream audiences.
 Graduates of the Lab’s programs have published everything from award-winning books to trend-setting blogs, including articles, newspaper columns, opinion pieces and essays.

 Simon also works with writers and academics around the world to help them improve their written and oral communication skills and their non-fiction writing.

 Simon was involved in the New York Writers Workshop Non-Fiction Pitch Conferences in 2011 and 2012, the City University of New York’s Publishing Institute in 2013, 2014 and 2015 and the 2014 Asia Pacific Writers & Translators International Conference.

 Simon recently launched a digital publishing house - ideePOP - as a means of experimenting with new publishing forms.

 Registration opens on Monday, March 27 at 9:00am.

 Priority will be given to UBC graduate students registered in the current academic session.
 Confirmation of registration will be sent within two working days.
 If you experience any difficulty using the online registration tool, please send a message to: email@example.com

-This workshop is collaborated with Public Scholars Initiative and Postdoctoral Fellows Office.
-For postdoctoral fellows, please register via the Postdoctoral Fellows Office.
+This workshop is in collaboration with the Public Scholars Initiative and Postdoctoral Fellows Office.
+For postdoctoral fellows, please register for April 4th via the Postdoctoral Fellows Office.